What Is Legal Custody?

 As a parent herself, attorney Michelle Cimino understands that you love your child more than life itself, and you want to spend ample time with him or her.
 The right child custody agreement will allow for this.
 The Cimino Law Firm has more than 20 years of experience with child custody cases.
 We have successfully mediated cases outside of court, just as we have fought for our clients inside the courtroom.

-Schedule a free consultation with Rochester child custody attorney Michelle Cimino today, and let her experience work for you.
+Schedule a confidential consultation with Rochester child custody attorney Michelle Cimino today, and let her experience work for you.

 Follow us on Facebook for daily updates!